oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-to-create-a-safe-space-instead-of-jumping-into-feedback/rule.md

 Brian Harry said in [his blog](https&#58;//blogs.msdn.microsoft.com/bharry/2017/08/18/taking-feedback/):

-"Don’t try to give feedback when you are angry or frustrated.
+[greyBox]  "Don’t try to give feedback when you are angry or frustrated.
 Take the time to digest what you need to say – to separate your frustration from an objective assessment of what happened.
 Have a calm conversation about what you observed and what could be done differently."
+  [/greyBox]